-Our products are based on our proprietary technologies, including our micro-electromechanical systems (MEMS) technologies, our automation systems, our various product architectures, and our design tools.
+Our products utilize a variety of technologies, including micro-electromechanical systems (MEMS) technologies, automation systems, various product architectures and design tools.
 Our MEMS technologies generally enable rapid and cost-effective manufacturing of resilient multi-material composite spring-like electrically-conductive contact elements with characteristic length scales of a few microns.
 These contact elements, such as our MicroSpring contacts, optimize the relative amounts of force on, and across, a chip's bond pad, solder bump, or copper pillar during the test process and maintain their shape and position over a range of compression.
 In addition, while maintaining these mechanical characteristics, the contact elements must achieve reliable and high-fidelity electrical contact through wafer surfaces that are generally oxidized or otherwise contaminated, and must maintain these attributes over hundreds of thousands, and even millions, of compression cycles.
 This capability, when paired with our automation systems, enables us to rapidly produce customer-design specific probe cards that deliver leading precision, reliability, and electro-mechanical performance.

-Our probe cards are customized for our customers' unique wafer and chip designs, by modifying and adapting our standard product architectures, such as Matrix and Apollo, to meet an individual customer's design layout and electrical test requirements.
-For many advanced applications, our products must maintain tens of thousands of simultaneous high-fidelity low-impedance electrical contacts with the corresponding chip contacts (bond pads, solder bumps, copper pillars, etc.) on the wafer.
+Our probe cards are customized for our customers' unique wafer and chip design, by modifying and adapting our standard product architectures to meet an individual customer's design layout and electrical test requirements.
+For many advanced applications, our products must maintain tens of thousands of simultaneous high-fidelity low-impedance electrical contacts with the corresponding chip contacts on the wafer.
 Our present technologies enable probe cards to be populated with over 100,000 contact elements, with contact element spacings as small as 40 microns, distributed over extents as large as 300mm so that all die on the wafer can be tested simultaneously.

-We have invested and intend to continue to invest considerable resources in proprietary probe card design tools and processes.
-These tools and processes enable the rapid and accurate customization described above, including automated routing and trace length adjustment within our probe cards, greatly enhancing our ability to rapidly design complex structures.
+We have invested, and intend to continue to invest, considerable resources in proprietary probe card design tools and processes.
+These tools and processes are intended to enable the rapid and accurate customization described above, including automated routing and trace length adjustment within our probe cards, greatly enhancing our ability to rapidly design complex structures.

 In addition, some of our customers test certain chips over a large range of operating temperatures, as opposed to conducting wafer test at one predetermined temperature.
-We select materials after careful consideration of the potential range of test operating temperatures and design our probe cards to provide for a precise match with the thermal expansion characteristics of the wafer under test.
+We select materials used in our products after careful consideration of the potential range of test operating temperatures, and design our probe cards to provide for a precise match with the thermal expansion characteristics of the wafer under test.
 As a result, for many of our products, our customers can use the same probe card for both low and high temperature testing without a loss of mechanical or electrical performance.
-In addition, for test situations for which a customer requires extreme positional accuracy at a specific temperature, we have designed probe cards optimized for testing at such temperatures.
+In addition, for test situations for which a customer requires extreme positional accuracy at a specific temperature, we have designed probe cards that are intended to be optimized for testing at such temperatures.